foundersandcoders/our-site-v1-DEFUNCT/_harp/_posts/our-value-proposition.md

 We now had not just students, but several mentors.
 Delivering the curriculum and supporting the students became a collective effort.
 New ideas emerged weekly.
 The pace of curriculum development picked up and the quality of the learning experience continued to improve.
 The mentors seemed to be learning as much as the students.

 By now, we had turned ourselves into a social enterprise and were operating as a freelance co-operative.
-Work was trickling in, barely enough to support ourselves, but we were too busy with the pedagogy to take business development seriously.
+Work was coming in, barely enough to support ourselves, but we were too busy with the pedagogy to take business development seriously.

-As our second cohort of students prepare to graduate from our new home on the Roman Road, as we take on increasingly ambitious projects, as we have ever greater confidence in our own skills, we are beginning to look beyond our own space and are seeking ways to collaborate with others.
+Now, as our second cohort of students prepares to graduate from our new home on the Roman Road, as we take on increasingly ambitious projects, as we have ever greater confidence in our own skills, we are beginning to look beyond our own space and are seeking ways to collaborate with others.

 Since the beginning, *Founders & Coders* has been primarily about the empowerment that we have all experienced from being in a deeply collaborative learning environment working on interesting problems.
 We thrive as an organisation only because that sense of empowerment is shared by us all.